Lycoptera: Description and ecology

-Lycoptera species were small freshwater fish.
+Lycoptera was a small freshwater fish.
 Most species fed on plankton, and had numerous tiny teeth.
 A few species like L. gansuensis, L. muroii, and L. sinensis had larger teeth and probably fed on small insects and their larvae.

-Many specimens preserve minute details and impressions of soft tissues.
+Many specimens preserve minute details and impressions of soft tissues, and fossils are often orange in color.
 Lycoptera was covered in tiny oval scales about 1.2 millimeters across, and, in life, would have had a superficial resemblance to the common minnow.

 Lycoptera fossils are commonly found in large groups, buried together quickly in fine lake sediments likely due to mass death events from seasonal upwelling of anoxic waters during late autumn and winter.
-This had led to suggestions that they were gregarious in life, congregating in shoals.
+This has led to suggestions that they were gregarious in life, congregating in shoals.

+Lycoptera was preyed on by other fish within the Jehol Biota lake ecosystems, such as the primitive paddlefish Protopsephurus and the peipaiosteid (an extinct relative of sturgeons and paddlefish) Yanosteus, which have been found with Lycoptera remains as stomach contents.
+The long-necked choristodere reptile Hyphalosaurus has also been proposed as a likely predator.